Mindful Approaches to Well-Being

 Managing stress, maintaining balance, and practicing self-compassion is a lifelong balancing act.
 As humans, we are constantly trying to find peace and bring balance in our lives.
 Incorporating self-compassion into your daily conversation with yourself is a mindful approach to well-being.

-The way that you speak to yourself has a direct relationship to your thoughts and emotions.
+The way that you speak to yourself has a direct relationship with your thoughts and emotions.
 The body and mind connection is a real thing.
 We can make ourselves physically ill from stress, worry, and catastrophizing.
 By getting in the habit of talking compassionately toward yourself, you will increase feelings of happiness and optimism, resulting in greater well-being.

 There is a lot of research coming out about this through the field of Positive Psychology.
 You do not have to look far to find research studies that support the connection between well-being and mindfulness approaches in life.

-Difficult times call for self-compassion and solution focused thinking.
+Difficult times call for self-compassion and solution-focused thinking.
 Positive times call for self-compassion and recognition.
 When you do well, you want to recognize that.
 Don’t let a negative voice come in telling you that you could have done better.
 Remember to recognize what went well, not just when you need a big self-hug.

 It’s important to recognize what didn’t go well, and how you will do better next time.
 But do remember to acknowledge when things go right because of your talent and skills.
 It’s easier to forget to compliment ourselves than to give ourselves credit.
 Be your biggest fan, not your harshest critic.